IraSafonik/Recruitment-Analytics-Dashboard-/README.md

 - Source effectiveness analysis
 - Offer acceptance tracking (84 accepted vs 60 rejected offers)

-The dashboard enables data-driven decision making in the recruitment process and provides valuable insights for optimization of hiring strategies.
+The dashboard enables data-driven decision-making in the recruitment process and provides valuable insights for optimization of hiring strategies.